Unique Extracurricular Activities List for College Applications

-BONUS TIP: To really make this the most of this activity, why not try to organise the tournament yourself?
+BONUS TIP: To really make this the most of this activity, why not try to organize the tournament yourself?
 Showing that you have the initiative, passion and drive to produce something from nothing is a huge boost on your college application.

 Having said that, you’d probably want to have performed relatively well at any competition you’re listing.
 Saying you came 598th out of 600 is an Uno competition is not a great look.
 Just use some common sense here.

 The ultimate outcome of a competition result, whether it be a cards, boardgames, mathletics or a geography competition, is that you’re a leader in that community.
-You can demonstrate leadership with impressive results or through organisational skills.
+You can demonstrate leadership with impressive results or through organizational skills.

 Extracurricular activities list that won’t help your college application

 Now we’ve looked at some examples of unique activities, let’s take a quick look as some of the more generic activities that won’t help you stand out.